dkelosky/math-sheet/README.md

 #

+`npx tsc --watch`

+Webpack garbage is for later.

 ## Dev

 For now easiest to do `npx tsc --watch` and `npx webpack --watch`.
 Webpack looks at the lib folder.
 It should would with webpack alone but is too difficult.